-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - witnesses; and

-- witness experts from each side.
+- expert witnesses for each side.

 If some evidence cannot be taken at trial (eg, because an important witness does not appear), the court may order an additional hearing.
-Once evidence has been taken, the parties state orally their conclusions on the facts at issue, providing a summary of the relevant evidence and the legal arguments grounding their pleas.
+Once evidence has been taken, the parties state orally their conclusions on the facts at issue, summarising:

 Finally, the judge of the corresponding court decides on the matter and issues the judgment.